AdobeDocs/marketo.en/help/marketo/getting-started/inheriting-a-marketo-instance/new-inherit-doc-3.md

    <td>Local Forms</td>
    <td><li>How many programs have local <a href="/help/marketo/product-docs/demand-generation/forms/creating-a-form/create-a-form.md" target="_blank">forms</a>?
 Should these forms be turned into global forms?</li>
 <li>Are they capturing appropriate data for your Marketing and Sales teams?</li>
 <p>Tip: Limit the number of local forms to ease updating and alignment to changes with data privacy and opt-in/opt-out policies.
-Consider when creating a form, what questions need to be asked?
-If the information gathered doesn't change and advanced form functionality doesn't shift, consider a global form instead of a local form.
-KG - VERIFY THIS</td>
+When creating a form, what questions need to be asked?
+If the information gathered doesn't change and advanced form functionality doesn't shift, consider a global form instead of a local form.</td>
   </tr>
   <tr>
    <td>Global Forms</td>